nwon24/nlp/nlp.md

 given input to be processed at once, and hence in any direction (left to right or right to left), whereas traditional RNNs can process input only in a specified order.
-The goal of BERT is to produce a transformer model able to learn relationships between words and sentences that can then be finetuned to a particular NLP task.
-For example, here I am finetuning BERT to turn it into a binary text classifier.
+The goal of BERT is to produce a transformer model able to learn relationships between words and sentences that can then be fine-tuned to a particular NLP task.
+For example, here I am fine-tuning BERT to turn it into a binary text classifier.

 ## Project update